Ettore Ovazza: World War I

-Ovazza studied law at university and then travelled to Germany with a view to a diplomatic career.
+After graduated in Law, Ovazza moved to Germany aspiring to a diplomatic career.
 At the outbreak of the Great War in 1914, he volunteered and trained as an officer, only to suffer the humiliating defeat in the Battle of Caporetto.
-His patriotic letters from the front were published in 1928 and received general praise.
-After the war, the city of Turin was badly affected by the turmoil of the Biennio Rosso (Two Red Years) with repeated strikes, lockouts and violent demonstrations.
-The Ovazza family were alarmed by these developments.
+His patriotic letters from the front were published in 1928, and received general praise.
+After the war, the city of Turin was affected by the turmoil of the Biennio Rosso (Two Red Years) with repeated strikes, lockouts and violent demonstrations.
+The Ovazza family was alarmed by these developments.

 Between war years

 Ovazza was a committed fascist from the start.
-He took part in the March on Rome in October 1922; in 1929, he was invited to meet Benito Mussolini as a part of a delegation of Jewish war veterans.
+He participated in the March on Rome in October 1922; in 1929, he was invited to meet Benito Mussolini as a part of a delegation of Jewish war veterans.
 He later described the encounter thusly: "On hearing my affirmation of the unshakeable loyalty of Italian Jews to the Fatherland, His Excellency Mussolini looks me straight in the eye and says with a voice that penetrates straight to my heart: 'I have never doubted it'.
 When Il Duce bids us farewell with a Roman salute, I feel an urge to embrace him, as a fascist, as an Italian, but I can't; and approaching him at his desk I say: 'Excellency, I would like to shake your hand'.
 It is not a fascist gesture, but it is a cry from the heart ...
 Such is The Man that Providence has given to Italy."

-In the 1920s and 1930s, the National Fascist Party attitudes to the Jewish population began to change as Adolf Hitler came to power in Germany.
+The National Fascist Party's attitudes to the Jewish population began to change when Adolf Hitler took the leadership of Germany.
 Although Mussolini rejected Nazi racial theories, they influenced some leading Fascists in Italy.
-In 1934, several Jews were arrested in Turin for smuggling in anti-fascist literature.
-Ovazza reacted by doubling his efforts to support the Fascist Italy regime.
-He founded the newspaper La nostra bandiera (Our Flag), reminding Italians of the Jewish sacrifice for Italy in the Great War.
-Taking a leading role in the Jewish community in Turin, Ovazza ensured that all the key positions were held by Fascist supporters.
-When Mussolini started the invasion of Abyssinia and the Second Italo-Ethiopian War, he immediately volunteered for service, an offer that was turned down probably due to his age, being 43.
+In 1934, several Jews were arrested in Turin for anti-fascist activity, because of the spying of a Jewish writer, nicknamed "Pitigrilli", who converted to Catholicism.
+Ovazza reacted by doubling his efforts to side with the Fascist Italy regime.
+He founded the newspaper La nostra bandiera (Our Flag), to remind the Italians of the Jewish people's sacrifices in WWI.
+Taking a leading role in the Hebrew community in Turin, Ovazza ensured that all the key positions were held by Fascists.
+When Mussolini kicked off the invasion of Abyssinia and the Second Italo-Ethiopian War, he immediately volunteered for service, but he was rejected.
 Despite the beginnings of antisemitism, Ovazza was still being rewarded for his patriotism.
-In 1935, he was honoured for his contribution to the colony of Libya, and in the following year he was invited at the honour guard at the tomb of the royal family in Superga.
+In 1935, he was honoured for his contribution to Libya's colony, and the following year was named a fellow of the honour guard at the tomb shrine of the royal family at Superga.